 - Any previous names or nicknames you’ve used

 - Your complete date of birth

 - A phone number where you can be reached during our normal business hours

 - At your option, your social security number

 - A copy of your current ID (Washington State driver’s license or ID card preferred).

 Payment and Fees

-There may be a fee of $10.00 for each clearance letter plus a $5.00 per-document certification (notary) fee.
-Fees may be paid by cash, a personal check, or money order.
+There may be a fee of $15.00 for each clearance letter plus a $15.00 per-document certification (notary) fee.
+Fees may be paid by cash, credit or debit card (convenience fee chaged), a personal check, or money order.
 Personal checks or money orders should be made payable to the Walla Walla County Sheriff’s Office.
 Please note that we do not accept second party checks.